JMalegaonkar/ECS-150-P1/REPORT.md

 ## Implementation

-The implementation of this program followings XXX distinct steps in an continous loop until the `exit` command is recieved:
+The implementation of this program followings three distinct steps in an continous loop until the `exit` command is recieved:

 1. Parse user input into a workable format (`command_pipeline` struct)
 2. Handle specific cases such as `exit`, `cd`, `pwd`, `dirs`, `pushd`, and `popd`